 Web-based education has become as easy as a Google® search.
-The World Wide Web provides a delivery mechanism for instructors to offer students text-based material, streaming videos, audio/video files, and links to resources for continuing education.
+The World Wide Web provides a delivery mechanism for instructors to provide students text-based material, streaming videos, audio/video files, and links to resources for continuing education.
 The Web has opened doors for self-study and correspondence-based courses.
 Web-based training has become an alternative to traveling to workshops or conferences.
-The key advantages for a Web-based course are that it is self-paced, can be accessed anywhere and can be provided at a reasonable cost.
+The key advantages for a Web-based course is that it is self-paced, can be accessed anywhere, and can be provided at a reasonable cost.

-Web-based distance education training includes CD-ROM with accessible Internet sites, online training, and web conferencing with or without video interactions.
-This format provides for immediate updates of any breaking developments or rule changes, ease in additions or deletions to a program, in order to better illustrate a particular area of the course or provide links for reference purposes, and ease in eliminating any out-of-date material.
+Web-based types of distance education training include CD-ROM with accessible Internet sites, online training, and web conferencing with or without video interactions.
+This format provides for immediate updates for any breaking developments or rule changes, ease in additions or deletions in order to better illustrate a particular area of the course or links for reference purposes, and ease in eliminating any out-of-date material.
 A basic computer, a Web browser, and an Internet connection are normally all that is required for a student to access a web-based course.
-Printers are useful for making a hard copy for reference or for working on exercises prior to submitting the results.
-With web-based training, the courses can be in scheduled formats or be selfpaced, according to the design of the training provider.
-Some web-based courses include a VHS tape or CD-ROM to be reviewed prior to the next step or for orientation and some courses are coupled with a printed manual.
+Printers are useful for making a reference hard copy or for working exercises prior to submitting the results.
+With web-based training, the courses can be in scheduled formats or self-paced according to the training provider.
+Some web-based courses are designed to include a VHS tape or CD-ROM to be reviewed prior to the next step or orientation of the training and some courses are coupled with a printed manual.

 The disadvantages to web-based courses are hardware and software requirements.
-In some cases, the whole program must be downloaded prior to viewing; there may be problems with a firewall or blockers preventing site access, or the ISP connections and supplies can conflict.
-It is important for course providers to realize that some potential students may still be working with Windows '97 and a 15" monitor with a dial-up connection, and to offer alternatives for those students.
+In some cases the whole program must be downloaded prior to viewing, there may be problems with a firewall or blockers preventing site access, or the ISP connections and supplies can conflict.
+It is important for course providers to realize some potential students are still working with Windows XP and a 15" monitor on a dial-up connection, and then offer alternatives for those students.